alfatarsos/cservers-eaglekey/README.md

 And to be honest, because it was the best name that occurred to the author in the space of 5 minutes that didn't belong to any other brand in the technology sector.

-# Will this new platform create disruption for those who have VMs, as happens in migrations between hypervisor products (e.g., SolusVM » VirtFusion, Proxmox » Virtualizor)?
+# Will this new platform create disruption for those who have VMs, as happens in migrations between hypervisor products?

-No. The platform will be a drop-in replacement in the structure (crown) immediately outside the covered servers, which will continue to run as normal, and will allow either a clean-slate approach (implementation from scratch) or an in-place conversion approach (potentially introducing small breaking changes that do not affect access to VMs, but may even improve the approach).
+No. The platform is a drop-in replacement in the structure (crown) immediately outside the covered servers, which will continue to run as normal, and will allow either a clean-slate approach (implementation from scratch) or an in-place conversion approach with merely 15 seconds of downtime.

 It uses QEMU/KVM, and the servers run on QEMU/KVM, which is open-source and usable by everyone; it utilizes networking technologies such as libvirt, MacVTap, which are open-source; it operates in the Linux user-space and kernel-space, which is open-source.
 Nothing used by commercial products is patentable, except for the (proprietary) recipe, graphics, and implementation method (the so-called IP).
-As such, users can continue with their services as normal.
+Neither of those are used here, as observable with the images.

 # Design Principles
 1. Simple — little ceremony, easy to reason and operate.